riedwaanb/PodcastPostingCopilot/README.md

 # Flow
 This podcast posting Copilot makes it easier to generate a social media post given a url link to a podcast.
 Using PromptFlow, to orchestrate a series of code, AI models, data and LLM prompts.
-The following is what has been orchestrated by PromptFlow:
+The following is what has been orchestrated by Prompt Flow:
 + Given a Audio Podcast URL, its downloaded locally and using the Azure OpenAI Whisper Model, a transciption is generated
 + With the Transcription, the Guest name is retrieved using an Azure OpenAI GPT3.5 model
 + With the Guest name, their Bio is retrieved using the Bing Search API